krizsipeti/JpegViewer/README.md

 - You can move the timeline left - right by mouse wheel or by simply dragging it or with the scrollbar on the bottom.
 - You can zoom in/out the timeline by Ctrl + mouse wheel.
 Note that this functionality can be buggy.
 There are 6 zoom levels: years, months, days, hours, minutes and seconds.
 - If timeline's center points to an image than that image is shown in the top view.
 (In case of image groups the first one.)
 Last shown image stays in view until a new one is pointed.
 - Top-right menu is not functioning.
 It's still just an example, where later the main menu can be implemented.
+Also bottom buttons are doing nothing yet.